0x3EF8/0x3EF8/README.md

 <h1 align="center">Hi 👋, I'm Pat</h1>
 <h3 align="center">A passionate frontend developer from philippines</h3>

-I'm Patrick Cano A self-taught front-end developer in the Philippines.
-I've also been involved in many back-end projects in the past, and I'm still working on it.
-Internet and web development is my passion and I believe in helping people with my skills and knowledge.
-I've been learning these things for the last two years, and it feels like learning more is part of my life
+I'm Jay Patrick Cano, a self-taught front-end developer in the Philippines.
+I've also been involved in many back-end projects in the past, and I'm still working on them.
+The Internet and web development are my passions, and I believe in helping people with my skills and knowledge.
+I've been learning these things for the last two years, and it feels like learning more is part of my life.

 - 🌱 I’m currently learning **PHP , PYTHON ,**